-Temporary diversion at Tremeirchion, please see details on the News page
+Temporary diversions at Llangernyw and Porth Colmon, please see details on the News page

 Centuries ago, pilgrims in their thousands were finding their way to Bardsey Island, drawn there by stories of the special peace to be found at the edge of the western world – drawn to the place of the setting sun, with only the vast ocean between them and the unknown.

 1,500 years ago St Cadfan had founded a Christian community there.
 In the Middle Ages, two pilgrimages to Bardsey were considered as good as one to Rome.
 And that sense of a sacred place draws pilgrims there still.

 Today a route crossing North Wales has been mapped and waymarked, linking ancient churches dedicated to the saints of the 6th century whose gentle faith, entwined with a sense of thebeauty and wonder of nature, still echoes with us today.

 Basingwerk Abbey, which served as a hospital to pilgrims goingto Holywell in medieval times, marks the start of the Pilgrim’s Way.

 The route leads through woodland and over rivers, up mountains and along coast paths, through wilderness and into villages.

 It celebrates the heritage of those Celtic saints whose stories are lost in the mists of time but whose memory reverberates in ancient churches and at holy wells along the way.